willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 =========================================================
-1 General guidelines
+1 General considerations
 =========================================================

+1.2 Significant deviations from these guidelines **must** be discussed and agreed upon by the development team.
+If the guidelines need to be changed, they **should** be.

 1.1 When modifying existing code, the style conventions already in use in the file **must** be followed.
 This is not intended to stifle personal creativity - mixing style is disruptive and may cause confusion for users and fellow developers.

-1.2 Significant deviations from these guidelines **must** be discussed and agreed upon by the development team.
-If the guidelines need to be changed, they **should** be.

 ========
 2 Names
 ========

+Good names are essential to sound software design.
 This section contains guidelines for naming files, types. functions, class members, variables, etc. The main goal is to use a distinct and consistent naming convention for each item so that the role of each entity